facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# **React Native 0.82 - Legacy Architecture Sunsetting, Experimental Hermes V1, React 19.1.1, DOM Node APIs, and more!**
+# **React Native 0.82 - Legacy Architecture Sunsetted, Experimental Hermes V1, React 19.1.1, DOM Node APIs, and more!**

 Today we are excited to release React Native 0.82!